harshitabha/WEB102-P3-Flashcards/README.md

 Submitted by: Harshita Bhardwaj

-This web app: This web app tests the knowledge of a Percy Jackson fan.
-Test your triva from basic knowledge of what Percy's weapon of choice turns into to more niche knowledge to see if you really are a Percy Jackson fan.
+This web app: This web app help people review basic science knownlege for different disaplines of science.

 Time spent: 6 hours spent in total